ContextLab/attention-memory-task/README.md

 If the experiment is started at run 5, the experiment will loop over runs 5:number-of-total-runs (the default setting is to have eight runs, 0-7, so starting on run 5 would loops over runs 5, 6, and 7).

+If the subject self-reports moving their head from the chin rest during the experiment, the experiment window will close to allow for eye tracking recalibration, at which point the experimenter should recalibrate as needed, then restart the experiment entering the next run # (for example, if the subject reported taking a bathroom break after run 3, experimenter should recalibrate then initiate the experiment again entering the same IDENTICAL subject name and the NEXT desired run#: 4)

 # Acknowledgements
 Thanks to Megan deBettencourt for providing the image processing script available in this repository (code/stim/process_images.m) and recommending stimulus sets.